wchan757/similarweb_scraper/README.md

 # similarweb_scraper

-similarweb_scraperis is a python library for scraping similarweb with proxycrawl api and it can bypass the distil projection so far.
+similarweb_scraperis is a python library for scraping similarweb with proxycrawl api and it can bypass the distil protection so far.
 It also provides some functionality for transforming scraped data into pd dataframe.

 ## Installation